Submitted by Bekah Anderson, owner of The Fitting Room in Grayslake, Illinois

 I started working in a corset lingerie store when I was a teenager.
 While I was working there, I encountered a lot of challenges such as fitting bras and girdles.
 I then moved on to Bloomingdales in the 1980’s and worked along with buyers.
 During my nine years at Bloomingdales a company called Wacoal entered the scene, as well as LaPerla, Lejaby, Rigby &Peller and more.
 My next stop was at Le Mystѐre where I worked with bra design for 9 years.
 One of the bras happened to be the Tisha, a big showcase bra on the Oprah Winfrey Show.

 Then I took a big leap and made the heartfelt decision to open my own shop.
-With all of my experience at working and … Read more
+With all of my experience at working and interacting with numerous companies, I made it my life’s mission … Read more

 Last week my friend Marina, author of our Intimate Vision column, took me for a visit to the Dover market on Lexington and 30th street in NYC.
 Duplicating the existing concepts already in sync in London and Tokyo, this is the conceptual inspiration of Rei Kawakubo creative master of the Japanese brand Comme Des Garcons.
 Much discussion abounds about the eccentric content and the artful interiors that make this shopping experience a new approach to merchandising.
 Nonetheless, controversy is, in my opinion, just what is needed to catapult the retail industry out of the white box syndrome that has taken the USA hostage.
 Tagged as a “Slow Shopping” experience, this seven floor studio of known and emerging designer brands is a continual stage for the imagination.
-Yes, some of the content makes one wonder, but … Read more
+Yes, some of the content makes one wonder, but so do the works that fill many art gallery’s worldwide. … Read more